ChristopherJamesN/DFS-Player-Rankings-cli-app/README.md

 * Run `bundle exec rake install`
 * And then run `DFS-player-rankings` to test out the changes

+Alternatively, you can uninstall the gem with `gem uninstall DFS-player-rankings` and then re-install with some changes made locally using `bundle exec rake install` .

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ChristopherJamesN/DFS-Player-Rankings-cli-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.